-In the cold and very cold climates, planners should do all they can to orient buildings to use the sun for daylighting and solar gain.
+In the mixed-humid climate, planners should do all they can to orient buildings to use the sun for daylighting and solar gain.
 Site planners have two important tools to help manage solar gain: lot orientation and shade trees.

 Lot Orientation